draeger-lab/refinegems/.github/CONTRIBUTING.md

 Before opening a pull request, please check that:

-- the branch is based on an up-to-date target branch;
+- The branch is based on the up-to-date target branch `dev`;
-- the pull request has a clear title and explains why the change is needed;
+- The pull request has a clear title and explains why the change is needed;
-- public Python functionality has docstrings and Read the Docs documentation;
+- Public Python functionality has docstrings and Read the Docs documentation;
-- documentation examples are executable;
+- Documentation examples are executable;
-- new CLI behaviour updates both help text and documentation;
+- New CLI behaviour updates both help text and documentation;
-- new commands or workflows include examples;
+- New commands or workflows include examples;
-- relevant unit tests or manual checks were run and are listed in the pull request;
+- Relevant unit tests or manual checks were run and are listed in the pull request;
-- media database maintenance changes were discussed when needed and document their sources, scope, and generated documentation updates;
+- Media database maintenance changes were discussed when needed and their sources, scope, and generated documentation updates documented;
-- backward compatibility risks are called out;
+- Backward compatibility risks are called out;
-- unrelated formatting or generated files are not included.
+- Unrelated formatting or generated files are not included.

 ## Review Process